AltBeacon/android-beacon-library/battery_manager.md

 beaconManager.setBackgroundBetweenScanPeriod(3600000l);
 ```

-#### Fast background detections on Android 5.0+
+#### Background detections between scan cycles

-On Android 5.0, new scanning APIs allow for more efficient background scanning that saves provide similar
+On Android 5.0+, scanning APIs allow for more efficient background scanning that saves provide similar
 power savings to the technique described above, but with much faster beacon detection times.
 Instead of
 it taking up to five minutes to detect a beacon (with the defaults described above), it detections of new beacons
 generally take place within a few seconds.